balsn/balsn.github.io/README.md

   - All the prize will be transferred in ETH.
 - All of the above information is subject to change.

+In Balsn CTF 2021, we will be featuring a new "homework" category, which consists of unsolved challenges from the previous year.
+See our [twitter post](https://twitter.com/balsnctf/status/1407656712778125319) for more details.

 # About